 If it is more than usual, it may cause hypercalcemia; on the other hand, if it is less than average, it may cause bone issues and the malfunction of organs like kidneys and liver.
 Unfortunately, the reimbursement of these services is available only with Medicare.

-CPT code 82306 is also used for routine screening and can be ordered four times per year.
+CPT code 82306 is also used for routine screening and can be ordered four times yearly.

-Medicare provides vitamin D testing reimbursement, but it allows a screening process for the purpose so that more than one vitamin D test may be performed.
+Medicare provides reimbursement for vitamin D testing, but it allows a screening process so that more than one vitamin D test may be performed.

 Micronutrients are also measured in the process, and the deficiencies are noted down, which, in many cases, are due to the wrong selection of foods.